aleksandr-mor/aleksandr-mor/README.md

 - 🌱  I’m currently studying at the iOS App Development Bootcamp

-- 🔭  Turning my passion for CS into a career
+- 🔭  My goal is to turn my passion for CS into a career

 - ⚡ Interests: following CS and space news, creative writing, video games, AI, cybernetics